 - It’s a perk that’s included for Diamond Status Hilton Honors members, Gold and Platinum Elite Marriott Rewards members, and Radisson Rewards members.

 7. Consider a hotel card to earn free nights

 Points pooling can make it easier to book free nights if extended family is coming along for the trip.
 In addition to Hilton Honors and Marriott Rewards, World of Hyatt, Ritz-Carlton Rewards and IHG Rewards allow points pooling.

 - Each of these programs also offers a co-branded credit card, allowing you to stack rewards by earning them with your card and through the loyalty program.

-- The IHG Rewards Club Premier Credit Card offers 25 points per dollar spent at IHG hotels in the first 12 months as a cardholder, then 10 points per dollar thereafter.
+- The IHG Rewards Club Premier Credit Card offers 25 points total per dollar spent at IHG hotels.

 - The Hilton Honors American Express Surpass® Card is even more generous, offering 12 points per dollar spent at eligible Hilton resorts and hotels.